 Stem cells are immature cells that can divide and change into different types of mature cells with different jobs.
 There are 2 main types of stem cells:

 Stem cells are not an approved treatment for osteoarthritis (OA) in Canada.
 Treating OA with stem cells is still experimental (under study).
 In Alberta, using stem cells to treat OA only happens in research studies.

 More research is needed before stem cells can become a standard treatment for OA.
 Researchers are studying stem cells to find out:

 Most stem cells used for the experimental treatment of OA are adult MSCs.
 Researchers can easily collect them from fat or bone marrow.

 MSCs are able to turn into cartilage, bone, muscle, tendon, ligaments, or fat, depending on the type of tissue that surrounds them.
-This is why MSCs are used in stem cell treatments for osteoarthritis.
+This is why researchers are studying MSCs in stem cell treatments for OA.

-Current as of: June 22, 2018
+Current as of: February 27, 2020

 Author: Bone and Joint Health Strategic Clinical Network, Alberta Health Services

 This material is for information purposes only.
 It should not be used in place of medical advice, instruction, or treatment.
 If you have questions, talk with your doctor or appropriate healthcare provider.
 This information may be printed and distributed without permission for non-profit, education purposes.
 The content on this page may not be changed without consent of the author.
 Contact email@example.com.